rubrikinc/terraform-aws-rubrik-cloud-cluster/docs/quick-start.md

 There are a few known issues when using this Terraform module.
 These are described below.

-### Multiple existing S3 endpoints

-If there is already an S3 endpoint defined setting the variable `create_s3_vpc_endpoint` to `true` may cause the following error:

-> Error: multiple VPC Endpoints matched; use additional constraints to reduce matches to a single VPC Endpoint

-If this happens set teh `create_s3_vpc_endpoint` variable to `false`.
-Verify that the current VPC endpoint will be used by Rubrik Cloud Cluster, or add additional constraints to the `s3_vpc_endpoint` module in this Terraform.

 ### Cloud Cluster ES now the default configuration

 With the 1.0 release of this Terraform module, Cloud Cluster ES is now the default configuration.
 As a result care should be taken to set the correct variables if classic Cloud Cluster is desired.